 Mitsukurina owstoni, Jordan, 1989, Goblin Shark.
 A single Goblin shark was encountered during a mid-water trawl on the Southwest Indian Ridge (Figure 37).
 The mature male measured 336.0 cm $L_T$ .
 This was a rare sighting for this species in this region.
-This species was not caught during the 2012/2014 trips.
+This species was found during 2024 but was not in the earlier surveys.